Time-Dependent Photon Statistics in Variable Media: A Conclusion

 Light propagation in a variable medium, say in the process of degenerate parametric amplification \cite{Acosta-Suslov14}, \cite{Raiford70}, \cite{Raiford74}, \cite{Mollow67}, \cite{Stoler74} in a nonlinear crystal, has became one of the standard ways of creation of the squeezed states of radiation field \cite{Breit:Schill:Mlyn97}, \cite{LvRay09}.
 The latter are expected to be utilized for detection of gravitational waves \cite{Abadetal11} , \cite{BachorRalph04}, \cite{Caves81}, \cite{Demkowiczetal13}, \cite{Hollenhorst79}.
 Nowadays, advanced experimental techniques allow one to measure photon correlation functions of input microwave signals \cite{Bozyigitetal10}, to perform quantum tomography on itinerant microwave photons \cite{Eichleretal11a}, and to study squeezing of microwave fields \cite{Eichleretal11b}, \cite{Malletetal11} (see also \cite{Braggioetal13}, \cite{Galeazzietal13} for experimental study of a single-mode thermal field using a microwave parametric amplifier).
 Connections with the experimentally observed dynamical Casimir effect \cite{Lahetal11}, \cite{Wilsonetal11} are discussed in \cite{DezaelLambrecht10}, \cite{Dod09}, \cite{FujiietalZeilinger11}, \cite{Johanetal10}, \cite{Nationetal12}.
 Moreover, nonclassical states of phonons are recently reviewed in \cite{MisUPN13}.
 In summary, coherent and, possibly, squeezed and entangled states of a crystal lattice can be created by using ultrashort laser pulses.
 In this article, we have discussed the time-evolution of photon (or phonon) statistics for the generic model of variable media which may be important in some of the aforementioned applications.

-\textbf{Acknowledgments.\/} We would like to thank Albert Boggess and Vladimir~I.~Man'ko for help and encouragement.
+\textbf{Acknowledgments.\/} We would like to thank Albert Boggess, Geza Giedke, and Vladimir~I.~Man'ko for help and encouragement.
 This research was partially supported by AFOSR grant FA9550-11-1-0220.
-One of the authors (ES) was also supported by the AMS-Simons Travel Grants, with support provided by the Simons Foundation.
+One of the authors (ES) was also supported by the Simons Foundation Grant \# 316295 and by NSF grants DMS~\#~1535833 and DMS~\#~1151618.